Taoiseach Micheál Martin Faces Leadership Crisis After Presidential Candidate Implosion

 What's Next

 Fianna Fáil's internal review of the presidential candidate selection process is expected to report in the coming weeks.
 Martin faces a crucial period in which he must reassert his authority and demonstrate that the party can move forward.
-More at The Liberal.
+The coalition's survival will depend on its ability to address the fuel cost crisis and reconnect with voters who feel left behind.
+Further analysis is available from RTÉ News and RTÉ's interview with Jim Gavin.